nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 6. Let's try adding a new item!
 Enter the command in the command box.<br>

-    - **`add`** `Apple id/139827 c/3 cp/1.3 sp/2.4` : Adds an apple with id 139827, cost price 1.3, and sales price 2.4,
+    - **`add`** `Apple id/139827 c/3 cp/1.3 sp/2.4` : Adds an apple with id 139827, cost price $1.3, and sales price $2.4,
       into the inventory.

 7. Congrats on setting up BogoBogo!
-Read our [features](#managing-inventory) to learn about the different things you can do on the application.
+Read our [features](#managing-inventory) to learn about the different commands you can do with the application.

 <div class="code-example bg-grey-lt-000">:bulb:
 Ready to jump right into recording your inventory?
 Use <code>clear</code> to clear the sample data!